 While wireless surround speakers are a great choice for many people, they do have a few downfalls.
 You may find some with older technology, which can hinder their effectiveness.
 Some sets are only partially wireless, and they can be on the expensive side.

-Some wireless surround speakers use a state-of-the-art infrared system for transmission of digital signals.
-You'll also find that some inexpensive wireless surround speakers utilize older technology that often interferes with other wireless signals, including microwaves, Wi-Fi equipment, and cordless phones.
+Some wireless surround speakers use a state-of-the-art infrared system for the transmission of digital signals.
+You’ll also find that some inexpensive wireless surround speakers utilize older technology that often interferes with other wireless signals, including microwaves, Wi-Fi equipment, and cordless phones.

 This interference affects the quality of the wireless surround sound speaker.
 Unfortunately, when it comes to wireless surround speakers, a cheaper price means old technology and lower sound quality.